Samriddha9619/Go_assignment1/README.md

 ## Scraper & Scheduler

+The scraper was initially built using Colly, a fast and lightweight Go library for scraping static websites.
+However, hotel platforms like MakeMyTrip and Goibibo load listings dynamically using JavaScript, which Colly cannot handle.
+To overcome this, the scraper was rebuilt using ChromeDP, which automates a headless Chrome browser and can interact with JavaScript-rendered content.

+The scraping flow includes:
+- Launching headless Chrome
+- Navigating to hotel listing pages
-- ChromeDP is used to scrape dynamic content from MakeMyTrip and Goibibo
+- Waiting for dynamic content to load
+- Extracting hotel name, price, rating, and location
+- Storing results in the database with upsert logic
+- Recording price history for each hotel
+- Logging each scraping operation

-- If scraping fails, mock data is returned to maintain frontend functionality
+If scraping fails due to network issues or site structure changes, the system falls back to mock data to ensure frontend continuity.

-- Scraped data is deduplicated and stored with timestamps
-- Price history is recorded for each hotel
-- Scheduler runs every 2 hours using robfig/cron
-- Manual scraping can be triggered via API
+The scheduler runs every 2 hours using robfig/cron.
+It triggers scraping for all supported cities and updates the database with fresh prices.
+Manual scraping can also be triggered via a protected API endpoint.

 ## Environment Variables